2022–23 Norwich City F.C. season

-The 2022–23 season is the 121st season in the existence of Norwich City Football Club and the club's first season back in the Championship since the 2020–21 season, following their relegation from the Premier League the previous season.
-In addition to the league, they will also compete in the season's editions of the FA Cup and EFL Cup.
+The 2022–23 season was the 121st season in the existence of Norwich City Football Club and the club's first season back in the Championship since the 2020–21 season, following their relegation from the Premier League the previous season.
+In addition to the league, they also competed in the season's editions of the FA Cup and EFL Cup.